IUDataStructuresCourse/course-web-page-spring-2025/lectures/RevRev.md

 However, this lemma is overly complicated because it includes two uses of `reverse` on the left-hand side, but the inner one is just along for the ride.
-So we can generalize the lemma a little bit but replacing `reverse(ls')` with `ls'`.
+So we can generalize the lemma a little bit by replacing `reverse(ls')` with `ls'`.

 ```{.deduce^#second_lemma}